lsst-dm/dmtn-046/index.rst

 to porting and debugging commercial system led as to a conclusion Objectivity/DB is not the right choice for LSST.

+InterSystems Caché
-InterSystems Caché has been chosen as the underlying system for the European Gaia project [25, 26], based on our limited knowledge, so far the Gaia project focused primarily on using Caché for ingest-related aspects of the system, and did not have a chance to research analytical capabilities of Caché at scale.
+`has been chosen as <http://www.intersystems.com/library/library-item/european-space-agency-chooses-intersystems-cach-database-for-gaia-mission-to-map-milky-way/>`_ the underlying system for the European Gaia project :cite:`Zicaro:2011:ODBMS` :cite:`2016A&A...595A...1G`, based on our limited knowledge, so far the Gaia project focused primarily on using Caché for ingest-related aspects of the system, and did not have a chance to research analytical capabilities of Caché at scale.